AprilAndFriends/atres/formatting readme.txt

 Notes:

 - Font changes will not change line height.
 Keep that in mind when using fonts of different sizes.
 - After closing a formatting sequence, the previous formatting sequence will be continued (stacking formatting sequences).
 - Improperly formed formatting code will be regarded as normal text.
 - Sequences that remain open will be automatically closed at the end.
 - The character ] will be printed normally if it is not used as closing for a formatting command.
 - The character [ can be printed using the empty formatting command [].
 - Parameters follow the command type after any single character (preferably space " ", colon ":" or equal "=" for the sake of readability).
-- The c command does not support alpha, because of a conflict within rendering of colors so any alpha values are disregarded.
+- The c command does not support alpha, because of a conflict within AprilUI that would cause alpha-animated text to be cached for every possible alpha value (0-255) and rendered very slowly.